 Benefits for Autism Spectrum Disorder will not apply towards any maximum indicated on your Schedule of Coverage.
-Please review the Benefits for Physical Medicine Services and Benefits for Speech and Hearing Services provisions of this Benefit Booklet for more specific information about how visit maximums for Physical Medicine Services and speech services apply to benefits for Autism Spectrum Disorder.
+Please review the Benefits for Physical Medicine Services and Benefits for Hearing Services provisions of this Benefit Booklet for more specific information about how visits maximums for Physical Medicine Services and speech services apply to benefits for Autism Spectrum Disorder.